Is Ezoic worth it for your blog? I'll tell you about my experiences and show you all the pros and cons.

 Disadvantages

 Ezoic uses a very practical key figure to make revenues comparable.
-EPMV means “Earnings per Thousands Visitors”, i.e. revenue per 1000 visitors.
-For me, in August/September 2022, EPMV increased steadily but now does not get above $5.
+EPMV stands for “Earnings per Thousand Visitors”, i.e. revenue per 1000 visitors.
+For me, the EPMV rose continuously in August/September 2022, but has not exceeded 5$ in the meantime.

-However, this may also be because I have switched off many options that generate more revenue for a more pleasant user experience: I don’t use Vignette ads (these are screen-filling pop-ups that appear when you click on the blog), blocked certain topics (e.g. ads for online casinos) and switched off the ad testing function, where the AI keeps testing new places and ads appear uncontrollably in the most impossible places.
+However, this may also be due to the fact that I have switched off many options that generate more revenue for a more pleasant user experience: I don’t use vignette ads (these are full-screen pop-ups that appear upstream when people click on the blog), I’ve blocked certain topics (e.g. ads for online casinos) and I’ve switched off the ads testing function, where the AI keeps testing new places and ads appear uncontrollably in the most impossible places.
 This then looks better, but unfortunately also reduces the revenue.

 In the case of travel, by the way, the EPMV is probably generally lower; sectors such as finance, etc. probably achieve a better EPMV as a rule.